XIMDEX/xcms/extensions/vendors/stolz/assets/README.md

 <a id="frameworks"></a>
 ## Supported frameworks

 The library is framework agnostic and it should work well with any framework or naked PHP application.
-Nevertheless, the following instructions have been tailored for Laravel framework.
+Nevertheless, the following instructions have been tailored for **Laravel 5** framework ([still on Laravel 4?](https://github.com/Stolz/Assets/issues/55#issuecomment-73024822)).
 If you want to use the library in any other scenario please read the [non static interface](#nonstatic) instructions.

 <a id="installation"></a>
 ## Installation

-In your Laravel base directory run
+In your project base directory run

-	composer require "stolz/assets:dev-master"
+	composer require stolz/assets

-Then edit `app/config/app.php` and add the service provider within the `providers` array
+Then edit `config/app.php` and add the service provider within the `providers` array.

 	'providers' => array(
 		...
-		'Stolz\Assets\ManagerServiceProvider'
+		'Stolz\Assets\Laravel\ServiceProvider',

 There is no need to add the Facade, the package will bind it to the IoC for you.